KPRepos/tf-lab/README.md

 1)  cd to push-yaml-coderepo from root folder to trigger pipelines

 #### Make sure to update mongodb passowrd as base64 in eks-sample-apps/secrets.yaml and apply on cluster `kubectl apply -f eks-sample-apps/secrets.yaml` - (can be retrieved from secrets manager)
-#### This will be automated using Secrets Driver for EKS in future update
+#### Make sure the password is in base64 format (echo -n 'password' | base64) This will be automated using Secrets Driver for EKS in future update

 Run `sh deploy-pipeline.sh`